microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 )
 ```

-It will try querying Azure OpenAI gpt-4, OpenAI gpt-3.5-turbo, and a locally hosted llama2-chat-7B one by one,
+`client.create()` will try querying Azure OpenAI gpt-4, OpenAI gpt-3.5-turbo, and a locally hosted llama2-chat-7B one by one,
 until a valid result is returned.
 This can speed up the development process where the rate limit is a bottleneck.
 An error will be raised if the last choice fails.
 So make sure the last choice in the list has the best availability.

 For convenience, we provide a number of utility functions to load config lists.